Writing

 Mechanics

-• Short sentences with one thought e.g., “I was hungry.
+One thought per sentence e.g., “I was hungry.
 I ate a steak.” instead of “I was hungry and I ate a steak.”

 There are two doors.
 Behind Door Number One is a completely sealed room, with a regular, gasoline-fueled car.
 Behind Door Number Two is an identical, completely sealed room, with an electric car.
 Both engines are running full blast.
 I want you to pick a door to open, and enter the room and shut the door behind you.
 You have to stay in the room you choose for 1 hour.
 You cannot turn off the engine.
 You do not get a gas mask.